hybridsjs/hybrids/docs/README.md

 ### App-like Routing

 Rather than just matching URLs with the corresponding components, the router depends on a tree-like structure of views, which have their own routing configuration.
-It makes the URLs optional, have out-the-box support for dialogs, protected views, and many more.
+It makes the URLs optional, and provides out-of-the-box support for dialogs, protected views, and more.

 ```javascript
 import { define, html, router } from "hybrids";